-Evidence suggests Saudi Crown Prince liable for Khashoggi murder: U.N. expert
+Evidence suggests Saudi crown prince liable for Khashoggi murder: U.N. expert

 Callamard went to Turkey earlier this year with a team of forensic and legal experts and said she received evidence from Turkish authorities.

-Turkish Foreign Minister Mevlut Cavusoglu said Turkey strongly endorsed the U.N.’s recommendations regarding Khashoggi’s murder.

-Asked if universal jurisdiction meant potential arrests abroad of suspects, Callamard told reporters: “If and when the responsibility of those individuals has been proven, including the responsibilities of a level that warrant arrest, absolutely.”
+Asked if universal jurisdiction meant potential arrests of suspects abroad, Callamard said: “If and when the responsibility of those individuals has been proven, including the responsibilities of a level that warrant arrest, absolutely.”

 Judicial authorities in countries that recognize universal jurisdiction for serious offences can investigate and prosecute those crimes no matter where they were committed.